-This is a Paperweight is made by metal casting using the lost-wax casting technique; this dhokra art is practiced by tribal artesian.
+This is Paperweight is made by metal casting using the lost-wax casting technique; this dhokra art is practised by tribal artesian.
 Dhokra is one of the earliest known lost wax artifacts is the dancing girl of Mohenjo-Daro.Use this intricately cast metal home accent to add to your home or gift it to friends & family members who admire fine Indian traditional arts.

 Used as home décor.

 Dimensions - 2 x 1.6 x 2 (L,W,H in Inches)

 Name of the tribe:-